by Ralph Ellison

 - The narrator's college: Said to be modeled after the Tuskegee Institute, a school founded by Booker T. Washington in the interests of educating newly freed slaves.
 Also Ralph Ellison's alma mater.

 - Ras the Exhorter: He may have been loosely based on the black nationalist Marcus Garvey, who headed a back-to-Africa movement.
-While not as extreme as Ras, Marcus did believe that blacks had to better their lives by banding together, as opposed to obtaining help from white America.
+While not as extreme as Ras, Marcus did believe that black people had to better their lives by banding together, as opposed to obtaining help from white America.

 Dvorak's New World Symphony (5.81)